Nigerian Army Band Corps

-The Nigerian Army Band Corps (NABC) is the official military band of the Nigerian Army.
+The Nigerian Army Band Corps (NABC) is the official military band branch of the Nigerian Army.
+It is roughly the equivalent of the Royal Corps of Army Music of the British Army, the Music Branch of the Canadian Forces, and the Australian Army Band Corps.

+History

 It was founded as a regimental band in 1932, with Captain J. Cooper from the Royal Life Guards Band in London originally leading the band.
 In 1935, the NABC was converted into a full-fledged military band, being part of the Royal West African Frontier Force (RWAFF).
 Two years before the country's independence in 1960, the band was transferred from its rehearsal space in Kaduna to Abalti Barracks in Lagos.
-As part of the government policy of the replacement British citizens with native Nigerians in public roles, Captain Cooper was replaced in 1964 by Lieutenant Colonel Josef Olubobokun (1930–2015), who became the first native Nigerian to lead the band.
+As part of the government policy of the replacement British citizens with native Nigerians in public roles, Captain Cooper was replaced in 1964 by Lieutenant Colonel Josef Olubobokun (1930–2015), who became the first native Nigerian to lead the cops.
 During his tenure, he would become instrumental in the establishment of institutions such as the Nigerian Army School of Music.

+Army School of Music

+The Army School of Music (NASM) is a part of the corps that is also a branch of the Training and Doctrine Command (TRADOC).
+In 1987, the Nigerian Television Authority, at Victoria Island featured instructors from both the Nigerian Army and Navy Schools of Music on its educational program on various band instruments.

 Characteristics

-Instrumentation

-Musical accompaniment provided by band ranges from jazz and traditional music to military and classical music.